awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-streaming-ingestion-getting-started.md

  Amazon Redshift streaming ingestion uses a materialized view, which is updated directly from the stream when `REFRESH` is run\.
 The materialized view maps to the stream data source\.
 You can perform filtering and aggregations on the stream data as part of the materialized\-view definition\.
 Your streaming ingestion materialized view \(the *base* materialized view\) can reference only one stream, but you can create additional materialized views that join with the base materialized view and with other materialized views or tables\.

 **Note**
-*Streaming ingestion and Amazon Redshift Serverless* \- The configuration steps in this topic apply without any update to Amazon Redshift Serverless\.
+*Streaming ingestion and Amazon Redshift Serverless* \- The configuration steps in this topic apply both to provisioned Amazon Redshift clusters and to Amazon Redshift Serverless\.
 For more information, see [Streaming ingestion considerations](materialized-view-streaming-ingestion.md#materialized-view-streaming-ingestion-considerations)\.

 Assuming you have a Kinesis Data Streams stream available, the first step is to define a schema in Amazon Redshift with `CREATE EXTERNAL SCHEMA` and to reference a Kinesis Data Streams resource\.
 Following that, to access data in the stream, define the `STREAM` in a materialized view\.
 You can store stream records in the semi\-structured `SUPER` format, or define a schema that results in data converted to Redshift data types\.
 When you query the materialized view, the returned records are a point\-in\-time view of the stream\.